toofar/fcp/README.md

 Requires tar, basename, dirname, cat, nc and any dest/source host and additionally find on the source host and getopt on the controlling host.

+If you have bash-completion installed you should be able to re-use scp's completion of remote files etc with `complete -F _scp -o nospace f`.

     Usage: fcp [-c] [-p portno] [--] [srchost:]srcpath [[dsthost:]dstpath]

     Copy files between hosts on a network.
 Uses tar and netcat (nc) for